 What is a competency-based interview?

-As the name suggests, this interview type is meant to test exactly that: your competence.
-So, where some interviewers may be more interested in your experience or previous qualifications, what a competency based interviewer really wants to know is whether you have the right skills to take the position on.
+A competency-based interview is meant to test exactly that: your competence.
+So, where some interviewers may be more interested in your experience or previous qualifications, what a competency-based interviewer really wants to know is whether you have the right skills to take the position on.

 Why would an employer use a competency-based interview?